dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

         ```bash
         info:    Executing command account show
         data:    Name                        : YourSub
-        data:    ID                          : xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+        data:    ID                          : zzz...zzz
         data:    State                       : Enabled
-        data:    Tenant ID                   : yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy
+        data:    Tenant ID                   : qqq...qqq
         data:    Is Default                  : true
         data:    Environment                 : AzureCloud
         data:    Has Certificate             : No
         data:    Has Access Token            : Yes
         data:    User name                   : youruser@yourdomain.com
         ```
-___
+---

 <a name="task5"></a>

-## Creating an Azure Storage Account, and Container
+## Creating the Azure Resource Group, Storage Account, and Container

 The Azure Virtual Machine that you will be using for this lab will be based on a copy of a pre-existing Virtual Hard Disk (VHD) that we have created for your use.
 The pre-existing VHD has Ubuntu 16.0.4 LTS installed, along with all of the deep learning tools, frameworks, data sets and jupyter notebooks that you will need for the lab.
 In this task, you will create an Azure Storage Account, and blob container that will hold your copy of the VHD.

-1. First, to create your Resource Group, from your system's command prompt or terminal window, issue the following command (where `dlirwxxxgroup` is the resource group name as determined above):
+1. First, to create your Resource Group, from your system's command prompt or terminal window, issue the following command.
+Make sure to replace the ***&lt;name&gt;*** place holder in the `dlirw<name>-group` name with the naming prefix you chose above.

+    > **Note**: Recall that we need to create all of our resources in the same "Location" and that because the N-Series NVidia backed GPU Virtual Machines are currently only availalbe in the "**eastus**" region, we want to sepcify that as the location for our storage account.

     ```bash
-    azure group create dlirwxxxgroup --location "SouthCentralUS"
+    azure group create <name>group --location "eastus"
     ```

+    with our ***dli0131** example ***&lt;name&gt;*** prefix:

+    ```bash
+    azure group create dli0131group --location "eastus"
+    ```

 1. The output should look something similar to:

     ```bash
+    $ azure group create dli0131group --location "eastus"
     info:    Executing command group create
-    + Getting resource group dlirwxxxgroup
+    + Getting resource group dli0131group
-    + Creating resource group dlirwxxxgroup
+    + Creating resource group dli0131group
-    info:    Created resource group dlirwxxxgroup
+    info:    Created resource group dli0131group
-    data:    Id:                  /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/dlirwxxxgroup
+    data:    Id:                  /subscriptions/zzz.zzz/resourceGroups/dli0131group
-    data:    Name:                dlirwxxxgroup
+    data:    Name:                dli0131group
-    data:    Location:            southcentralus
+    data:    Location:            eastus
     data:    Provisioning State:  Succeeded
     data:    Tags: null
     data:
     info:    group create command OK
     ```

-1. Next, create the Azure Storage Account within your new resource group, making sure again to use the South Central US location.
-In the following command replace `dlirwxxxgroup` and `dlirwxxxstorage` with the resource group and storage account names determined above:
+1. Next, create the Azure Storage Account within your new resource group, making sure again to use the appropriate location.
+In the following command replace `dlirw<name>-group` and `dlirw<name>-storage` with the resource group and storage account names determined above:

     > **Note**: This command may take thirty seconds or longer to execute

     ```bash
-    azure storage account create dlirwxxxstorage --resource-group dlirwxxxgroup --location "SouthCentralUS" --kind Storage --sku-name PLRS
+    azure storage account create <name>storage --resource-group <name>group --location "eastus" --kind Storage --sku-name LRS
     ```

-1. Now that you have a storage account, we need to retrieve the key needed to manage it.
-Use the following command, again replacing `dlirwxxx...` with appropriate values from above:
+    with our ***dli0131** example ***&lt;name&gt;*** prefix:

     ```bash
+    azure storage account create dli0131storage --resource-group dli0131group --location "eastus" --kind Storage --sku-name LRS
+    ```

+    sample output:

+    ```bash
+    info:    Executing command storage account create
+    + Checking availability of the storage account name
+    + Creating storage account
+    info:    storage account create command OK
+    ```

+1. Now that you have a storage account, we need to retrieve the key needed to manage it:

+    ```bash
+    azure storage account keys list <name>storage --resource-group <name>group
+    ```

+    with our ***dli0131** example ***&lt;name&gt;*** prefix:

+    ```bash
-    azure storage account keys list dlirwxxxstorage --resource-group dlirwxxxgroup
+    azure storage account keys list dli0131storage --resource-group dli0131group
     ```

 1. From the output, make a note of the `key1` value returned: